yemisprojects/eks-app/README.md

 .....insert image here

 Jenkins is open source and free.
 With numerous plugins available it provides easy integration to many third party systems.
-If server management is a not a major concern, Jenkins is a great choice for CI and CD to streamline your application delivery pipeline
+If server management is a not a major concern, Jenkins is a great choice for CI and to streamline your application delivery pipeline

 ## Application Stack
 The application is exposed using the AWS Application Load Balancer and the stack consists of a Java application, MySQL, Rabbitmq and Memcache